-However, if you apply from a country that is not your home country, or documents you have in support of your residency application were not issued in the country where you apply, you will need to get those key documents that support your application, e.g. marriage certificates and bank statements, ‘legalized,’ also known as ‘apostilled.‘
+However, if you apply from a country that is not your home country (or certain documents you submit in support of your residency application were not issued in the country where you apply), you will need to get certain documents that support your application, e.g. marriage certificates and bank statements, ‘legalized,’ also known as ‘apostilled.‘

 Applying via a Mexican consulate in your home country